Mental Health Facilities Saginaw County, MI

 Saginaw Psychological Services Inc

 Saginaw Psychological Services Inc is a mental health facility in Saginaw County, MI, located at 2100 Hemmeter Road in the 48603 zip code.
-Saginaw Psychological Services Inc provides telemedicine/telehealth and outpatient treatment.
-Saginaw Psychological Services Inc provides behavior modification, group therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Saginaw Psychological Services Inc also supports LGBT, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services offered by Saginaw Psychological Services Inc consist of diet and exercise counseling, court-ordered outpatient treatment and family psychoeducation.
+Saginaw Psychological Services Inc provides outpatient treatment and telemedicine/telehealth.
+Saginaw Psychological Services Inc provides trauma therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Saginaw Psychological Services Inc also supports veterans, people with PTSD and active duty military.
+Additional services offered by Saginaw Psychological Services Inc consist of housing services, court-ordered outpatient treatment and illness management and recovery.

 Learn More